RewritePath transform allows you to change the name and path of files without affecting their content.

 The following turns all paths into lowercase:

 type: RewritePath rewriteTo: "#g0.toLowerCase()"

-Chain of transformations on some subset of files, typically selected via
+Chain of transformations on a subset of files, typically selected by

 - include: "**/*.java" - chain: - # do something here - # and then here

 If one of the transformations in the chain is a

 RewritePath operation, chances are you want the rewrite to apply to all files matched by the

 Include.
 For those typical configurations, you can set the

 true to ensure the

 regex you provide indeed matches all files coming in.